 How can a direct payment help me?

-individual budget you can spend the money we give you as a direct
+budget you can spend the money we give you as a direct payment on

-payment on getting support to meet your needs.
-This could
+getting support to meet your needs.
+This could include

-when you want the support.
-For example, you may want to arrange to
+want the support.
+For example, you may want to arrange to have help

-your support, or part of it.
-If you only want a direct payment for
+support, or part of it.
+If you only want a direct payment for part

-part of your support, we will arrange the rest of your support
+of your support, we will arrange the rest of your support needs.

-needs.
-A direct payment is not a state benefit and it
+A direct payment is not a state benefit and it will

 direct payment is not linked to getting your pension or benefit